College of Law FAQ

-Are you going to offer housing specifically for students who need to quarantine?
+Are you going to offer housing specifically for students who need to isolate?

 Consistent with CDC guidance, individuals coming to Stetson from outside the United States or from cruise travel will require a 14 day isolation period and should plan to fulfill that isolation period prior to the start of classes and may do so on-campus or elsewhere in the United States.
 Domestic students from NY, NJ, CT,LA, Puerto Rico and U.S. Territories are not required to quarantine upon arrival into the state of Florida.

 If I am going to be away for more than 24 hours and live on campus, do I need to fill out a form?

 Yes, the Notice of Absence resident form will need to be completed.